My Health Story

 Not wanting the same “breakfast bowl of pills” like many relatives and colleagues who’d already retired, I interviewed them to see if there was anything I could do to avoid the same scenario.
 Several admitted they needed medication for conditions they could have avoided if they had not succumbed to imbalances like excesses of food and drink or lack of nutrition or activity.
 Others had medication solely to treat side effects of other medication that treated the result of their imbalanced lifestyles.

-It sounded crazy, but I understood because thin bones sent me to a specialist who was startled when I refused a medication quoting known reactions and poor results.
+It sounded crazy, but I understood because thin bones sent me to a specialist who was startled when I refused a medication and quoted its known reactions and poor results.
 She admitted the research was correct, then recommended another medication for a symptom I’d not yet developed but was expected to according to her evaluation.
-Initially shocked to be advised to ease into a prescription until my body got used to it “like you got used to wearing glasses”, I took the prescription to the pharmacist.
+Initially shocked to be advised to ease into a prescription until my body got used to it “like you got used to wearing glasses,” I took the prescription to the pharmacist.
 When he named the symptom, which I did not have, and the side effect of severe depression, I asked if I could refuse to take it and was told the patient always retains the right to control his/her own healthcare.
 I don’t think many people know that and feel they have to do what the doctor(s) tell them.
 I felt empowered to refuse medication for symptomatic purposes and vowed then to only take natural products as needed.

 Off-the-record conversations with medical staff (a doctor, nurse-practitioner, pharmacist, and nutritionists) about an anaphylactic reaction to medication also changed my direction for healthcare.
 I asked how they would treat themselves or their family and was made aware of probiotics to prevent secondary infections when taking antibiotics, natural substances to build immunity, and alternatives to vitamin prescriptions with high incidence of liver damage.
 It was disheartening to hear that doctors were prohibited from sharing simple solutions like probiotics restoring good bacteria, magnesium relief for leg cramps, and any other non-prescriptive or non-FDA-approved treatments no matter how well they might work.